plblum/jivs/README.md

  > All members of parameters, config, and arguments are [discussed below](#valuehost-members).

 ##### ValueHost members
-Here are the arguments, parameters, and config members for all ValueHost functions of the [Builder API](#configuring-the-validationmanager-the-builder-api).
+Here are the arguments, parameters, and config members for all ValueHost functions described above.
 - `name` – The `ValueHost` name.
 Required.
 See [Naming each ValueHost](#naming-each-valuehost).
 If you repeat the same name after calling `builder.startUILayerConfig()`, you want to modify that ValueHost configuration.
 - `dataType` – The data type.
 Generally recommended to be setup, although the actual value provided by `ValueHost.setValue()` can be used to infer the data type.
 See [Lookup Keys: Data Types and Companion Tools](#lookup-keys-data-types-and-companion-tools).
 - `label` – The text to show in the {Label} and {SecondLabel} tokens of an error message.